 Maximising Your Sales

 Once you have these aspects in place, the final important step is to MAXIMISE your turnover and sales.
 Your staff are key here.
-Planning how best to incentivize them (hint: monetary reward isn’t a motivator for everyone) is valuable as well as checking on their selling skills.
+Planning how best to incentivize them is valuable (hint: monetary reward isn’t a motivator for everyone) as well as checking on their selling skills.
 It is possible for them to sell gracefully and with integrity.
 Do they know how to do that?
 Do they want to?

 We all know how critical it is for the pharmacy team to be engaged, motivated and inspired but it can be tricky for any business owner to find the right formula to keep the team excited and cohesively working towards a common goal.
 Communicating that big goal openly, getting them involved in setting the targets along the way, setting KPIs to measure success and communicating the KPIs and progress towards them goes a long way.
 Knowing the personalities of your team (or your key managers knowing) and leading and incentivizing them on that basis should take you most of the rest of the way.